 "Item address not found in D1 array", with an error code equal to the STASH number of the item.
-If this occurs, check that the item is included in the STASH macro used to specify the driving fields.
+If this occurs, check that the item is included in the STASH requests.

 If the size of the allocated array does not correspond with the length of the item in D1, the extract routine will stop the model through a call to EREPORT with the message: